zhetai/social-media-agent/README.md

 <details>
 <summary>Running in basic setup mode will lack the following features:</summary>

-- Posting to Twitter & LinkedIn _(it will still generate the posts, however you will need to manually post them)_
-- Ingesting content from GitHub, Twitter or YouTube URLs
+- Parsing content from GitHub, Twitter or YouTube URLs
-- Ingesting data from a Slack channel
+- Ingesting data from Slack, or sending updates to Slack
 - Image selection & uploads

 </details>